Without doubt, molecular biology has made significant strides in our understanding of biology.

 Electrophysiology and bioelectrical signaling are most well studied in neuroscience.
-But, studies have shown that bioelectrical signaling is more universal than generally believed.
-In fact, bioelectrical signaling exists in all main domains of life -from bacteria, plants to animal somatic cells.
+However, studies have shown that bioelectrical signaling is more universal than previously thought.
+In fact, bioelectrical signaling can be found in all major domains of life -including bacteria, plants and animal somatic cells.
 We are interested in decoding bacterial electrical signaling during cellular differentiation, antibiotics tolerance and cell division.
 We believe that investigating these well-studied cellular events from the bioelectricity perspective will reveal new insights to biological systems.

 Benarroch & Asally (2020) Trends in Microbiology

 Sirec et al. (2019) iScience 16:378-389